 You will be notified when your child is in danger of losing credit because of absences and will have the chance to meet with the attendance committee to discuss your child’s situation.

 When the tardy bell rings, students should be in their seats.
-Students not in their seat should be counted tardy in Gradebook.
+Students not in their seat should be counted tardy.